 - o Readings: Long and Freese, ch.
-8 - O Homework # 5 is due March 18. - March 15 Ordinal Independent Variables.
+8 - o Homework # 5 is due February 24, 2022. - February 21 Ordinal Independent Variables.
 We often want to use ordinal variables as independent/explanatory variables in our models.
 Rightly or wrongly, it is very common to treat such variables as continuous.
 We will discuss when it is appropriate to do so.
-We will also discuss other possible strategies that can be employed with ordinal independent variables, such as the use of Sheaf coefficients. - o Readings: Any readings will be on the course web page. - Note: You may want to read this earlier because it may be useful for whatever type of analysis you are doing. - March 17 Discuss paper proposals in class. - o Homework # 6 (Your Paper proposal) is due March 25. - March 22, March 24 Models for Count Outcomes Count variables indicate how many times something has happened; for example, how many articles has a professor published?
-Note that such variables are not really continuous, e.g. you can't have 4.3 articles.
-Nonetheless, OLS regression is often used with such variables.
-OLS will sometimes work well, but models specially designed for count outcomes often work better.
-Long and Freese discuss several models for these types of data. - o Readings: Long & Freese, ch.
-9 - o Homework # 7 is due April 1. - III.
-Advanced Topics (Subject to Change or Re-Ordering).
-Here we will talk about other commonly used CDA methods or advanced methods, including panel data/multilevel methods and advanced models for binary and ordinal regression.
-The ordering of topics may change depending on what methods seem most needed for the papers students are working on. - March 29, 31 Panel Data and Multilevel Data.
-Sometimes the same individuals (or nations, or companies) are measured at multiple points in time.
-Or, you might have, say, a sample of schools with multiple students within each school.
-The statistical technique used needs to reflect the fact that the different measurements are not independent of each other.
-This is a big topic and goes well beyond Categorical Data Analysis, but a few basic commands, e.g. xtlogit and melogit, will be discussed.
+We will also discuss other possible strategies that can be employed with ordinal independent variables, such as the use of Sheaf coefficients. - o Readings: Any readings will be on the course web page. - Note: You may want to read this earlier because it may be useful for whatever type of analysis you are doing. - February 23 Discuss paper proposals in class. - Homework # 6 (Your Paper proposal) is due March 3, 2022.
+Both the TA and I will look at it. - February 28 Intermediate logistic regression.
+We will talk about the latent variable model in logistic regression; standardized coefficients; alternatives to logistic regression.
+Long & Freese will have covered some of this earlier. - March 2 Comparing logit and probit coefficients across nested models.
+Researchers often present a series of nested models, e.g. block 1 includes demographic variables like race and gender, block 2 includes education, block 3 includes other explanatory variables, etc. We will discuss why this is potentially problematic in CDA models and what you may want to do instead. - Homework # 7 is due March 17, 2022 change depending on what methods seem most needed for the papers students are working on.
+You have to do at least one of the three homeworks on advanced topics.